 As much as we think of them, they think of us.
 I cannot tell you how many times my dad has communicated with me via tomatoes and tomato seeds since his passing – I’ve lost count.
 Always with impeccable timing.
 It always stops me in my tracks.

-Spirit messages and signs
+Spirit messages and signs from heaven

 There are myriad ways family and friends communicate their enduring love and the soul’s survival after death which has a healing and transformative effect upon your life.